 Entity power given to Section of LOGA Description Local government 262(2) In the specified circumstances, power to do anything that is necessary or convenient for performing the responsibilities.
 Chief Executive Officer 265A(1)(b) Power to authorise an employee of a local government to conduct searches of registers or documents about the land in the land registry.
-Local 268A The power to decide the way in which a local government will congovernment voluntary poll of electors in its area.
-The power to decide the way in which a local government will conduct a voluntary poll of electors in its area.
+Local government 268A The power to decide the way in which a local government will conduct a voluntary poll of electors in its area.